cycomachead/thesis/contents/design.md

 While languages like Snap<em>!</em> are designed to be easier to learn, they do not necessarily employ LCD principles because they are still intended as a general-purpose programming environment.
 We can make sure our autograder takes into each of these principles:

 _Domain expertise_: Programming languages have to show error messages that could make sense in any situation.
-Unfortunately, this means they usually fall to the lowest common denominator type cases, and don't provide any contextual information to the use.
-In Snap<em>!</em> it's not uncommon to see a message that similar to `Type Error: expecting a list but got number`.
+Unfortunately, this means they usually fall to the lowest common denominator type cases, and do not provide any contextual information to the use.
+In Snap<em>!</em>, it is not uncommon to see a message that is similar to `Type Error: expecting a list but got number`.
 We can improve upon these messages by showing students hints which are specific to the problem at hand.

 *Heterogeneity*: This is one of the harder aspects for the autograder to handle.
 Not everyone approaches problems in the same way.
 Our general approach is to try to be as lenient as possible (while still ensuring correctness) when writing test cases.
-We've spent lots of time considering how authors should handle different formats of output so that we try to avoid nit-picky errors.
+We have spent lots of time considering how authors should handle different formats of output so that we try to avoid nit-picky errors.

 *Motivation*: We try to motivate users by carefully choosing how we present the tool and the results.
 In class, and in the text which appears on screen we try to downplay the idea of grades or errors and instead focus on helping students improve.

-*Changing Understanding*: dynamically capturing a user's understanding is incredibly difficult to do.
-At this point, we aren't able to dynamically adjust exercises or feedback presented, but we have planned out possible methods for doing so.
-Currently, the best way for us to achieve this is to have TAs and instructors who are conscious of students needs recommend different problems for students to practice with.
+*Changing Understanding*: Dynamically capturing a user's understanding is incredibly difficult to do.
+At this point, we are not able to dynamically adjust exercises or feedback presented, but we have planned out possible methods for doing so.
+Currently, the best way for us to achieve this is to have TAs and instructors, who are conscious of students needs, recommend different problems for students to practice with.

 ## Knowledge Integration
 Knowledge integration (KI) is a framework for approaching how students should synthesize information {{ "linn-ki" | cite }} .
 The KI framework has four components to orangize ideas:

-* **Adding Knowledge** involves brining in new ideas that students haven't seen before.
+* **Adding Knowledge** involves bringing in new ideas that students have not seen before.
 * **Eliciting Ideas** is the process of critically examining ideas students already know.
 * **Distinguishing Knowledge** asks students to take multiple ideas and figure out how they fit together; whether they are compatible or not.
 * **Reflecting** is the process to drawing conclusions from what students have learned.

 We used KI as a basis for writing the feedback messages that students are shown through the autograder.
-The goal is to focus primarily on the eliciting ideas, and distinguishing ideas components.
+The goal is to focus primarily on eliciting ideas and distinguishing ideas components.
 We wanted to focus on these two pieces because there are many common computer science problems which can be viewed through this lens.
 Systematically debugging code follows a process of eliciting ideas when trying to figure out why something is broken.
 Distinguishing ideas (such as the differences between two kinds of loops, or recursion and iteration) are a natural process for programming.

 We chose not to use the *adding ideas* component because we don't currently have the autograder setup to give good feedback when students are doing exploratory work (where they would be most likely to uncover new concepts).
 However, these types of messages will likely appear in future versions.
 Similarly, while *reflecting* is a valuable step, we don't have the capability to collect nor give feedback to open-ended reflection questions.